Commercial dispute resolution

-A “lawyer’s lawyer” (2021), he has a reputation for the creative spark that gives him fresh insights to difficult problems.
+A “lawyer’s lawyer” (Straits Times, 2021), he has a reputation for the creative spark.
 Instructing solicitors have said his arguments “turned my head inside out” (2020), while clients have noted that he “makes the most complicated legal and factual issues appear simple, and then delivers his advice in a crisp, clear and precise manner” (2017).
-But he is also known to be a team player, who will get into the trenches with instructing lawyers and clients.

 Lijing has an extensive commercial disputes practice, typically claims involving allegations of fraud, illegality, or breach of fiduciary duties.
 Apart from being instructed to appear in hearings, he is also brought on in the middle of proceedings to advise on strategy and pleadings.
 Recent cases include:

 - Instructed by a state-owned Indonesian bank in High Court proceedings to set aside an ex parte injunction and enforce a demand guarantee: Boustead Singapore Limited v PT Bank Rakyat Indonesia (Persero) TBK (Singapore Branch) (2021)